carlalbc/BIO634_2018/PartI_FastQC.md

 We will be working with data from the [Lenski lab](http://myxo.css.msu.edu/ecoli/genomicsdat.html) and Desai.
 They are known for making long-term evolution experiments in *E. coli* since the early 00’s.
 The strain we will work with today is an *E. coli* from a long-term evolution experiment (LTEE).
 The twelve LTEE populations have been serially propagated in the same medium for more than 60,000 generations, with samples preserved every 500 generations.

-The sequencing data is from: [Good, B. H., McDonald, M. J., Barrick, J. E., Lenski, R. E., & Desai, M. M. (2017).
+- The sequencing data is from: [Good, B. H., McDonald, M. J., Barrick, J. E., Lenski, R. E., & Desai, M. M. (2017).
 The dynamics of molecular evolution over 60,000 generations.
 Nature, 551(7678), 45–50. doi:10.1038/nature24287](https://www.nature.com/articles/nature24287
 ).

 Let's get started!

 ## a) Downloading raw sequencing reads from a database.

-There are two main databases, the **Sequence Read Archive** (SRA, US based) and the **European nucleotide archive**(ENA, EU based).
+- There are two main databases, the **Sequence Read Archive** (SRA, US based) and the **European nucleotide archive** (ENA, EU based).

-Today we will download the raw reads from the ENA.
+- Today we will download the raw reads from the ENA.
 The project accession name is [PRJNA380528](https://www.ebi.ac.uk/ena/data/view/PRJNA380528).
-Please, follow the next steps before downloading the reads:
+Please, follow the next steps before downloading the fastq files:

 1. Create the following directories and go to the main directory (remember it's good to keep things tidy!):